rachelmichaela/autoexec/README.md

 ### Acknowledgements

-- Thanks to the FFmpeg project team for their useful programmes.
+- Thanks to the iocage project team for their useful utility.